-Khan's Party Navigates Pakistan Blackouts To Keep Campaign Alive
+Khan's party navigates Pakistan blackouts to keep campaign alive

 It had already been severely hampered by a ban preventing the party from using its traditional election symbol of a cricket bat.
 Literacy rates hover around 60 percent in Pakistan, so parties use symbols to identify their candidates.

-Despite the restrictions, PTI remains far ahead of its rivals when it comes to connecting online with Pakistan's youthful population and tens of millions tune in to their live-streams.
+Despite the restrictions, PTI remains far ahead of its rivals when it comes to connecting online with Pakistan's youthful population and tens of millions tune in to its live streams.

 She said censorship efforts by the government have little impact on PTI's popularity because the party is nimble enough to keep reaching its voters.